abhishek-kumar-code/Redfish_Public/Specification.md

 * `autoExpand` is used for the [Expanded Resource annotation](#expanded-resource-annotation).
 * `deletable`, `insertable`, and `updatable` are used for the [Resource Capabilities Annotation](#resource-capabilities-annotation).
 * `uris` is used for the [Resource URI Patterns Annotation](#resource-uri-patterns-annotation).

-#### Core JSON Schema files

-The file `redfish-error.v1_0_0.json` contains the payload definition of the [Redfish error response](#error-responses).

-The file `redfish-schema-v1.json` contains extensions to the JSON Schema used to define Redfish JSON Schema files.

-The file `Resource.json` and its subsequent versioned definitions contain all base definitions for Resources, Resource Collections, and common properties such as `Status`.

 ### OpenAPI Schema